vladbph/cymatix-doc/README.md

     "t_location":"__living_room__"
 }
 ```
 So what?
-Here:
+Here the advantages:
 1. Client device `did NOT make the decision` where to play the music, but merely provided encoded sensor information or in this case it is a state - "where am I at the moment".
-2. This is not hardcoded logic, because the model that generated the intent with slots `resides on the backend` and can be trained or re-trained at any time, so there is no need to "install new version" of the application just because of some changes in logic.
+2. This is not hardcoded logic, because the model which deduced the intent and slots `resides on the backend` and can be trained or re-trained at any time, so there is no need to "install new version" of the application just because of some changes in logic.

     __NOTE!__ You need to train your models with encoded events/states and modify user utterance in prediction mode.

 This makes client application __cleaner, focusing on its task__ and `backend` takes care of the session, its history and the context.
-In our example it only __`acts`__ on the intent by playing `Def Leppard` in `living room`.
+In our example my phone would only __`act`__ on the intent by playing `Def Leppard` in `living room`.

 # Comments in training files
-To add comments to the training files, use either `#` or `//` prefixes
+Comment must start from a new line and be prefixed with either `#` or `//`

 # Long lines continuation
 Use backslash `\` to break long line.
 NOTE, white spaces on next line are ignored.